Find out which high street retailers offer vegan-friendly shoes and boots, and how to spot them

 Marks & Spencers, another large high street retailer, have claimed their “glue used in M&S shoes is synthetic and we offer a wide range of non-leather and synthetic shoes, but we are unable to guarantee that these are vegan.”
 As they cannot guarantee this, why not contact them before purchasing and prompt them to apply for the Vegan Trademark?
 This is a great way to demonstrate demand for vegan shoe options within larger retailers.

 If you are in the market for some new hiking boots, Merrell have a vegan-friendly range that they plan to expand in the future, though they have no current plans to eliminate animal derived glues completely from their non-vegan range.
 Luckily you can also find vegan hiking boots from many retailers online, including Ethical Wares and Eco Vegan Shoes among others.
-This blog lists where to find great vegan-friendly walking boots.
+This blog lists where to find great vegan-friendly walking boots while this one talks about climbing shoes among other equipment.

 Another major shoe brand that do not use animal-derived glues is Skechers, who provided us with the following statement “All of the glues and adhesives in Skechers are water based.
 Many of Skechers shoes are vegan friendly, they are all found in a category under ‘Technology’ and currently there are 370 shoes in stock on UK website that are vegan.
 We cannot comment on common practice for all shoe companies, but Skechers uses all water based adhesives due to adhesives being more effective as well as animal-friendly.”